sindujaramaraj/app-developer-copilot/README.md

 Once the app is generated, you can run the app using the Expo Go app on your mobile device or an emulator.
 Please note: There might be issues after app generation.
 You can manually fix them by following the error messages in the terminal.

-## Disclaimer

-This extension is still in development and may not work as expected.
-Please report any issues or suggestions on [Github](https://github.com/sindujaramaraj/app-developer-copilot).

 ## Chat Participants